expressivegraphics/expressivegraphics.github.io/2018/submissions.md

 * Non-photorealistic Animation and Rendering (NPAR)
 * Sketch-based Interfaces and Modelling (SBIM)

-Being at the forefront of expressive rendering research since 2012, Expressive 2018 will take place in Victoria, Canada, August 17–19, 2018 --- shortly before [SIGGRAPH 2018](http://s2018.siggraph.org/) in Victoria.
-A single registration for Expressive 2018 will include all three workshops.
-Invited talks and artists talks will be shared among the workshops and sessions will be mixed.
-The submission, review, and publication process for the event will be handled jointly across the three conferences.
 Each paper submission should be designated as belonging to one of the three tracks.

 {::options parse_block_html="true" /}